sailgt/PORE-XR/README.md

 ## Overview

 X-ray Computed Tomography (XCT) provides non-destructive insight into the internal structure of materials across multiple length scales.
-However, conventional visualization workflows limit intuitive spatial understanding and multimodal correlation with complementary imaging techniques such as metallography.
+However, conventional visualization workflows limit intuitive spatial understanding.

-**PORE-XR** transforms volumetric datasets into immersive, navigable environments that enable researchers to explore microstructural features, perform measurements in 3D space, and analyze defect evolution interactively.
+**PORE-XR** transforms volumetric datasets into immersive, navigable environments that enable researchers to explore microstructural features and perform measurements in 3D space.

+The project is built in **Unity** and uses the [**Unity Volume Rendering**](https://github.com/mlavik1/UnityVolumeRendering) (also known as **EasyVolumeRendering**) open-source plugin as its core volume rendering backend, extended with custom scripts for XR interaction, UI, measurement overlays, and annotation tools.
+XR interaction is provided by the **XR Interaction Toolkit** with **OpenXR** support via PC Link.

 ---